 For example, the Rubyspots, as shown in the top picture, consist of three species easily identified by the broad wings with a red spot on it.

-Jewelwings consist of five species and are easily recognized by their green bodies and broad wigs with dark spots or hues to them.
+They are easily recognized by their green bodies and broad wings with dark spots or hues to them.
+Females have a white stigmas near the tips of their wings.

 From the fairly common to the fairly rare category comes the Rainpool Spreadwing.
 It is a local specialty of the Lower Rio Grande Valley of Texas.